kgrid-lab/kgrid-lab.github.io/README.md

 # kgrid-lab.github.io
 The home repo for kgrid-lab.

-This repository contains experiments and sample projects.
+This repository contains experiments and sample projects and stuff.